gtuck/box-measurement-ta-l10/README.md

 3. **Install dependencies**

+First, ensure `pip` is up-to-date:

 pip install --upgrade pip

+Then, install the project requirements.
+Ensure your `requirements.txt` file lists the correct package name for the Tau LiDAR Camera, which is `TauLidarCamera`.

 pip install -r requirements.txt

-The `requirements.txt` should include:
+Your `requirements.txt` should look like this:

-tau-lidar-camera
-open3d
 numpy
 opencv-python
+TauLidarCamera
+open3d

+If your `requirements.txt` has a different name for the Tau camera package (e.g., `tau-lidar-camera`), please update it to `TauLidarCamera` or ensure it matches the correct installable package name.

 ## Usage

-The main script for this project is `improved_box_measurement.py`.
+The main script for this project is `improved_box_measurement.py` (or `box_measurement_calib_updated.py` as per the latest code updates).
 If you have renamed this file, please use your custom name in the example commands below.
-The script utilizes command-line arguments to specify different actions such as calibration or measurement.
+The script utilizes command-line arguments to specify different actions, including calibration and measurement.

 **General Help:**